Life at medical school: finding the right balance

 - Take time out to enjoy yourself.
 It's important that you find a way to deal with stress that works for you and to develop an effective support system.
 Taking time to make friends who you can unwind with, or talk to when you're finding things difficult, is important.
 Having interests outside of your study can also help.
 In addition, they can help to make your CV stand out in the future.

 - Make sure you know where to find help should you need it.
 Your medical school wants you to succeed on your course, so it will provide different services to support you.
 You should familiarise yourself with these services, so you know where to get help if you need it.
 You should also make sure you register with a GP who is local to your medical school.

-Our Gateways to the professions guidance suggests ways that your medical school can support students with long term health conditions and disabilities.
+Our new guidance, Welcomed and valued, gives advice to medical schools on supporting students with long term health conditions and disabilities.

 We've also worked with the Medical Schools Council to create a guide for medical schools on how best to support medical students with mental health conditions.

 The guidance aims to reduce the stigma associated with mental health conditions and makes clear that students can be affected by a range of conditions - such as depression, anxiety disorders, eating disorders and substance misuse.
 Any of these can affect your studies, but in almost every case will not prevent you from completing your course and continuing a career in medicine.